JoinMarket-Org/JoinMarket-Docs/High-level-design.md

 * Participate in a handshake to set up the coinjoin transaction
 * Provide the `Taker` with signatures for an agreed upon coinjoin transaction
 * Watch the blockchain for updates, updating its state (including wallet) when a transaction appears.

+### Publishing orders

+A Maker is by definition an entity that broadcasts its availability to do coinjoins.
+It published what are called [orders](#orders) - but note that functionally these are *offers*.

 ### Design considerations